 Hayleigh is an internationally published legal academic and speaker.
-She is a Senior Lecturer in Intellectual Property Law, a Visiting Lecturer in IP at the University of the Arts London (UAL) and a Visiting Research Fellow at the Centre for Intellectual Property, Policy and Management.
+She is a Lecturer in Intellectual Property Law at Brunel University London, Visiting Research Fellow at the Centre for Intellectual Property, Policy and Management, Book Review Editor for the specialist IP blog IPKat, Director of the Intellectual Property Awareness Network (IPAN), Deputy Editor of the European Trade Mark Reports, and founder of the World IP Women (WIPW) network.
 She holds a PhD in Copyright Law from Bournemouth University, under the Vice Chancellor’s Scholarship Award.
-She is Book Review Editor for the specialist IP blog IPKat, an Director of the Intellectual Property Awareness Network, Deputy Editor of the European Trade Mark Reports, and founder of the World IP Women (WIPW) network.

 Hayleigh has undertaken teaching and training for non-lawyers, creatives and industry executives across the UK and the Netherlands.
 She is recognised for her ability to explain complex legal principles in a simple way that is easy to understand.